dalekurt/local-llm-stack/README.md

 ## Data Persistence

-The following Docker volumes are used for data persistence:
+Your data is persisted in the local `./data` directory with separate subdirectories for each service:

-- `n8n_storage`: n8n data
+- `./data/n8n`: n8n data
-- `postgres_storage`: PostgreSQL database
+- `./data/postgres`: PostgreSQL database
-- `qdrant_storage`: Qdrant vector database
+- `./data/qdrant`: Qdrant vector database
-- `open-webui`: Open WebUI data
+- `./data/openwebui`: Open WebUI data
-- `flowise`: Flowise data
+- `./data/flowise`: Flowise data
-- `anythingllm_storage`: AnythingLLM data
+- `./data/anythingllm`: AnythingLLM data
+- `./data/pipelines`: Open WebUI Pipelines data
-- `ollama_storage`: Ollama data (when using containerized Ollama)
+- `./data/ollama`: Ollama data (when using containerized Ollama)

+This structure ensures your data persists across container restarts and makes it easy to backup or transfer your data.

 ## Network Configuration

-All services are connected to the `ai-network` Docker network for internal communication.
+All services are connected to the `ai-network` Docker network for internal communication, ensuring they can seamlessly work together while remaining isolated from your host network.

-## Customization
+## Customization Options

-You can customize the services by modifying the `docker-compose.yml` and `.env` files according to your needs.

 ### AnythingLLM Configuration

-AnythingLLM is configured to use:
+AnythingLLM is highly configurable through environment variables.
+In our setup, it's configured to use:
-- Qdrant as the vector database
+- Qdrant as the vector database for document embeddings
 - Ollama for LLM capabilities and embeddings
-- The configuration can be adjusted in the .env file
+- Various settings that can be adjusted in the .env file

+### Open WebUI Pipelines

+To connect Open WebUI with the Pipelines service:
+1. In Open WebUI, go to Settings > Connections > OpenAI API
+2. Set the API URL to `http://pipelines:9099`
+3. Set the API key to `0p3n-w3bu!` (or your custom key if modified)

 ### Ollama Configuration

 Ollama can be configured in two ways:

 1. **Native Installation (Default)**:
    - Install Ollama directly on your host machine
    - The services are configured to access Ollama via host.docker.internal